CloakedWayne/Monolith_Gantry_V2-VT/README.md

 ![2](Images/Monolith.png)

+## 2024 Roadmap (ETA 2024)
+### Improvements for R1:
+- toothed idler delete on all versions (drive pulleys with live shafts last longer and they're easier to source with 16mm OD)
+- significant effective tensioner range increase (50% or more)
+- optional zero protrusion mode (no extra panel spacing) without changing the gantry parts

+### Laser-cut versions:
+- public CAD/DXFs
+- no printed load bearing parts
+- cost effective, but requires post processsing, so it's a pretty labor-intensive build
+- more complicated BOM compared to the printed

+### Milled versions:
+- kits
+- no printed load bearing parts
+- contains everything except the motors
+- 6mm to 9mm switch will only require an upgrade kit
+- accent colors
+- easier to build
+- US/EU availability

 ## Design goals
 - The shortest and the simplest belt path possible without losing full bed capability even with 4WD (toolhead dependant)
 - 4WD without increasing belt length and idler count